 Bramley resident ‘Sophie M’ was one of the 700,000 protesters marching in London at the weekend calling for a People’s Vote on the current Brexit proposal.
 Here’s her story …

-I have lived in Bramley for 11 years and supported community organisations, as well as sat on the board of Barca (a local social enterprise) for many years, and also took part in the Bramley First Grant panel which funded many good things locally, such as Bramley Mermaids club, memorial gardens, credit union etc…
+I have lived in Bramley for 11 years, have supported community organisations, and also took part in the Bramley First Grant panel which funded many good things locally, such as Bramley Mermaids club, memorial gardens, credit union etc…

 The reason why I went on the march is I’m a French national, and I couldn’t vote in the referendum but I wanted to make my voice heard that I think Brexit is an atrocious prospect for the country I’ve chosen as home for the last 15 years.

 A welcoming country full of lovely open people I should add; I have always worked and integrated well in the UK, I had never felt alien here.

 But the day of the shock referendum result, I started worrying about the future of the country and my own future in it.

 A Polish shopkeeper was attacked in Bramley shopping centre shortly after it.
 A French friend of mine was verbally assaulted on a train a few months back and told to go home!